FarsetLabs/farsetlabs.github.io/README.md

 All contributions to the website and content should be done through a branch.
 You should follow the [Feature Branch Workflow][feature-branch-workflow] when contributing.

+We have two main branches:

+- `master` - Represents the [live website][farsetlabs]
+- `develop` - Ongoing improvements to the site that are not live yet

 Our main working branch is `develop`, please branch from here for your changes.

 If you do not have access to our repository, please fork us on Github and submit your branch through a pull request.